Skip to main content

 STRING (SelectDB version < 2.2.x)

-Target Database Data Existence CheckCheck if data exists for the objects to be replicated in the target database
+Target Database Data Existence CheckChecks whether data already exists for the objects to be replicated in the target database.

-Target Database Same Name Object Existence CheckCheck if the objects to be replicated already exist in the target database
+Target Database Same Name Object Existence CheckChecks whether objects to be replicated already exist in the target database.

-Source Data Source Connection CheckCheck the status of the source data source gateway, instance accessibility, and accuracy of username and password
+Source Data Source Connection CheckChecks the source data source gateway status, instance accessibility, username, and password.

-Target Data Source Connection CheckCheck the status of the target data source gateway, instance accessibility, and accuracy of username and password
+Target Data Source Connection CheckChecks the target data source gateway status, instance accessibility, username, and password.

-Target Database Permission CheckCheck if the account permissions in the target database meet the requirements
+Target Database Permission CheckChecks whether the target database account has the required permissions.

-Source Database Permission CheckCheck if the account permissions in the source database meet the requirements
+Source Database Permission CheckChecks whether the source database account has the required permissions.

-Source Data Source and Target Data Source Version CheckCheck if the versions of the source database and target database are compatible
+Source Data Source and Target Data Source Version CheckChecks whether the source and target database versions are compatible.